Structure Your Token Metadata Using JSON Schema V2

 }

-If you want to add custom fields, you can add them to the properties object.
+If you want to add custom fields, you can add them to the `properties` object.
 For example, you are linking to a website or social media pages.
-You can structure the metadata within the properties field as needed.
+You can structure the metadata within the `properties` field as needed.
 Some developers even prefer defining their own standard for the properties field, not for the entire metadata object.

-// ✅ Good example
+<pre class="language-json"><code class="lang-json"><strong>// ✅ Good example

 "type": "image/png",